4dcu-be/4dcu.be/_posts/2020-09-27-PythonKindleDashboard_1.md

 ![Wires soldered in place](/assets/posts/2020-09-27-PythonKindleDashboard_1/soldering.jpg)

-Once you have successfully jailbroken the kindle, install [KUAL](https://www.mobileread.com/forums/showthread.php?t=203326).
+Once you have successfully jailbroken the Kindle, install [KUAL](https://www.mobileread.com/forums/showthread.php?t=203326).
 This is a launcher that allows other packages to be started from a menu.
 Next, install the MobileRead Package Installer aka.
 [MRPI](https://www.mobileread.com/forums/showthread.php?t=251143), which will simplify the next step.
 Finally, we'll need Python 3.8, which you can find [here](https://www.mobileread.com/forums/showthread.php?t=225030).
 Drop the